Tag Archives: Bike maintance tips

 Apply oil near cable housing and work in

-To avoid problems that may pop up in the spring, with rusting or poor cable performance, take a few minutes to lubricate the cables that control your brakes and derailers.
-Apply a few drops of light lubricant on a rag and rub it on the exposed cable – lightly work through the cable housing.
+To avoid problems that may pop up in the spring, such as rusting or poor cable performance, take a few minutes to lubricate the cables that control your brakes and derailers.
+Apply a few drops of light lubricant to a rag and rub it on the exposed cable—lightly work through the cable housing.
 This will help keep your shifting mechanism in shape while eliminating stress on your cables.

 5. Inspect tires, wheels, and brake pads